-U.S. Congress approves bipartisan bill to tighten relations with Maduro's regime
+The U.S. Congress approves bipartisan legislation to strengthen relations with the Maduro regime

-The U.S. Congress approved the Bolívar Act to restrict economic operations with Maduro's regime in Venezuela.
+The U.S. Congress has approved the Bolívar Law to restrict economic operations with Maduro's regime in Venezuela.
 The law aims to cut off access to international financial resources, particularly in the oil sector.

 Cámara de Representantes de Estados Unidos © Flickr / NATO